-- Cancellations less than two weeks out from booked market dates will result in loss of 100% of the stall cost.
+- Cancellations less than one week out from booked market dates will result in loss of 100% of the stall cost.

 - Prior to this, if we can replace the stall then we will offer a refund minus a $15.00 administration fee.